 Fillers & BOTOX® Cosmetic

 Injectable fillers are substances that enhance the fullness of soft tissues, primarily in the face.
-Injectable fillers can be used alone or in combination with other procedures such as wrinkle reduction by injection ( BOTOX® Cosmetic), or to refine the results of surgical rejuvenation.
-BOTOX® Cosmetic is typically used to treat “dynamic” wrinkles, wrinkles produced by muscle movement; fillers are usually injected to fill “static” wrinkles, wrinkles caused by aging, gravity or loss of elasticity.
+Injectable fillers can be used alone or in combination with other procedures such as wrinkle reduction by injection of a neurotoxin ( BOTOX® Cosmetic, Xeomin®), or to refine the results of surgical rejuvenation.
+BOTOX® Cosmetic, the first neurotoxin to gain FDA approval for cosmetic use, is typically used to treat “dynamic” wrinkles, wrinkles produced by muscle movement; fillers are usually injected to fill “static” wrinkles, wrinkles caused by aging, gravity or loss of elasticity.
 Some fillers are based on natural substances derived from the human body; others are synthetic forms of these natural substances and may contain synthetic, biocompatible compounds.
 The differences among facial fillers are not only in their composition, but also in their preferred applications and the duration of their results.
 Some are “dermal” fillers, i.e., they are injected into the skin, and others are “subdermal” fillers, i.e., they are injected below the skin, and therefore are considered “volumizers”.
 For your safety and ideal results, Dr. Rasmussen performs all injectable procedures herself, not an assistant.

 Collagen is a dermal filler derived from natural protein that comprises the supportive structure of skin.
 Injectable collagen formulas such as Zyderm® and Zyplast®, derived from bovine collagen, or Cosmoderm® and Cosmoplast®, derived from the human dermis, are used to soften wrinkles, raise recessed scars such as acne scars, and define the border of the lips to enhance them and make them appear more youthful.
 Bovine collagen, unlike human derived collagen, requires prior allergy skin testing.
 The results of treatment with injectable collagen generally last 3 months.
 Of note, all collagen derivatives have lidocaine in each syringe, making injection slightly less uncomfortable.
 Furthermore, collagen generally results in less local tissue reaction, i.e., redness, swelling, and tenderness is usually minimal and generally doesn’t last for more than an hour or two.
 The manufacturer of the collagen products named above also manufactures the JUVEDERM® family of injectables.
 Due to the popularity of this line, production of their collagen products ended at the close of 2010.
 This is unfortunate because some patient have skin imperfections that are better suited for collagen injections, and until such time another distributor purchases this line, this product is no longer available.

-Hyaluronic acid (such as Restylane®, Perlane®, and JUVEDERM® Injectable Gel including JUVEDERM® Ultra, JUVEDERM® Ultra Plus, and the “XC” line) is a natural substance found in our bodies.
+Hyaluronic acid (such as Restylane®, Perlane®, Belotero® and JUVEDERM® Injectable Gel including JUVEDERM® Ultra, JUVEDERM® Ultra Plus, and the “XC” line) is a natural substance found in our bodies.
 These hyaluronic acid products are gels synthetically derived from bacteria with formulations of varying densities.
 Restylane® and JUVEDERM® Ultra are dermal fillers, and are especially well suited to fill facial wrinkles, especially the smile lines, and can be used to enhance the lip border.
+Belotero®, a superficial dermal filler, is especially well suited to fine wrinkles since it has less risk of producing a ”gel” or bluish hue beneath the skin when injected superficially.
 Perlane® and JUVEDERM® Ultra Plus are subdermal fillers and are used to restore lost volume in the midface or pre-jowl groove.
 Although the improvement achieved will begin to diminish within four to six months after treatment, results vary, and hyaluronic acid derivatives are FDA approved to last 6 to 12 months, depending on the product.
 Hyaluronic acid derivatives last longer than collagen derivatives but they result in more local tissue reaction, i.e., redness, swelling, and tenderness which may last for up to 72 hours.
 Up until recently, none of these products contained lidocaine (an anesthetic), so injection was more uncomfortable.
 Now the JUVEDERM® family has added JUVEDERM® Ultra XC and JUVEDERM® Ultra Plus XC, the “XC” stands for “extra comfort” since they contain lidocaine.
 However, Dr. Rasmussen still recommends applying a topical anesthetic for 30 to 60 minutes beforehand to minimize injection site discomfort.

 Longer Lasting Injectable Fillers